Midwifery

 First & Second Year

-First year focuses on the core Irish law modules of:
+First year focuses on core Irish law modules, including:

 • Constitutional Law